Epitax/MultiHash/README.md

 MultiHash.exe BigFile.bin 100

-...calculates 100 consecutive MD5 hashes of the entire Bigfile.bin.
+...calculates 100 consecutive MD5 hashes of the entire Bigfile.bin file.
 In other words: it divides the BigFile.bin into 100 equal size segments and calculated a MD5 hash of each segment.

 MultiHash.exe BigFile.bin 100 642c06f40-642f509a6